 Why do we have business cards?

 Despite all the technological advancements of the 21st century, business cards are still an essential element of the corporate world.
 No amount of automation can replace the kind of personal touch that handing a business card has.
-Most company officials keep some cards in the pocket and hand out the cards when shaking hands with the potential client.
+Most company officials keep some cards in their pockets and hand out the cards when shaking hands with potential clients.

 Business cards are your marketing friends who help spread the word about your business.
 They are an important part of the process of branding, just like creating a logo.
 To learn more about branding, click here.
 According to statistics, about 70% get form first impressions by looking at a business card.
 So without further ado, let’s take a plunge into the basics first.